Which states have the highest risk for tick-borne diseases?

 What is Lyme Disease?

-Lyme disease is the most common vector-borne disease in the US — that is, spread via blood-feeding insects like fleas, ticks, and mosquitoes.
+Lyme disease is the most common vector-borne disease in the US — that is, a disease spread via blood-feeding insects like fleas, ticks, and mosquitoes.
 Symptoms include headache, fatigue, fever, and a skin rash.
-If untreated, the disease can spread to the heart, joints, and nervous system.
-In most cases, it can be successfully treated with antibiotics.
+In most cases, the disease can be treated with antibiotics.
+It can spread to the heart, joints, and nervous system if left untreated.

 How common is Lyme Disease?

-Although it’s difficult to know exactly how many people are infected every year, the Centers for Disease Control and Prevention (CDC) estimates that around 476,000 people are diagnosed and treated for Lyme disease annually.
-The agency based this number on insurance claims from 2010–2018 — and it may be an overestimate due to people receiving treatment when they weren’t actually infected.
+Although it’s difficult to know exactly how many people are infected every year, the Centers for Disease Control and Prevention (CDC) estimates that about 476,000 people are diagnosed and treated for Lyme disease annually.
+The agency based this number on insurance claims from 2010 to 2018 and it may be an overestimate due to people receiving treatment when they weren’t actually infected.

 Why are estimates and reported cases so different?
 This is partly because reporting is not required, and what is reported varies by health department.
 Many cases are never reported because they're diagnosed and treated without lab testing.

 The CDC attributes increasing tick-borne diseases to changes in land use — suburban development has introduced people into areas where ticks are more likely to live.
-It also notes that changing climate patterns impact the locations and seasonality of tick bites.
+It also notes that changing climate patterns affect where and when people get bit by ticks.

 How many people contract tick-borne diseases each year?